cosmosscanner/stakingdata.io/README.md

 ## Donation

-Your donation will help us make better products.
+Your donation will help Ping.pub make better products.
 Thanks in advance.

  - Address for ERC20: USDC, USDT, ETH
 ```